 Alexander Porter speaks in the third person when writing bios.
 He considers himself an experimental photographer.
-He combines an appreciation for photographic traditions with emerging computational photography and scanning methods.
+He combines an appreciation for traditional photography with emerging computational photography and 'reality capture' techniques.

-He is a member of the team behind the DepthKit, a tool for creating cinematic imagery with commercially available depth sensors.
+He is the co-founder of DepthKit, a company creating software that enables filmmakers to create volumetric and virtual reality films.
 He has been facilitating access to this technique by teaching workshops internationally, designing open source tools for public engagement, and creating experimental films and installations.

-Alexander's work has taken him from Greece as an archeological photographer investigating the minute surfaces of artifacts, to South Korea as a documentary cinematographer investigating the role of video games in the lives of one of the most wired societies on earth.
+Alexander's work has taken him from photographing politicians and celebrities, to Greece as an archeological photographer investigating the minute surfaces of artifacts, to South Korea as a documentary cinematographer investigating the role of video games in the lives of one of the most wired societies on earth.

 Alexander a founding partner and former creative director at Scatter, a design studio pursuing the application of photography & interactivity towards immersive stories.
 Scatter (formerly Specular) was an inaugural member of New Museum's NEW INC, the first museum-led incubator & maintains a studio in Brooklyn.

 Alexander runs workshops and classes including most recently a photogrammetry workshop called Exquisite Cities in Belgrade, an ongoing course called Computational Portraiture at NYU's Interactive Telecommunications Program, The Camera of The Future at the Museum of Art & Design & various DepthKit Workshops.

 Above are sketches – works in progress for projects that may or may not ever be born.
 They're from my Flickr.